leighpoulier/cinco-dados/README.md

 ##### How to Play

-Selecting and pressing enter or space on the "How to Play" button will open a screen with multiple pages of text desribing the basic game play.
+Using the arrows to select, and then pressing enter or space on the "How to Play" button will open a screen with multiple pages of text desribing the basic game play.

 ![How to Play](docs/how_to_play.png)

 In the image above, w have moved to page 2 of 3, as indicated in the top right.
-The "Previous" and "Next" buttons are used to page through the text, and the exit button in the centre, or the escape key can be used to return to the main menu.
+The "Previous" and "Next" buttons are used to page through the text, and the exit button in the centre, or the escape key, can be used to return to the main menu.

 ##### High Scores

-The high scores table button will display the top 10 highest scoring players.
-This information is retained on disk, so your high scoring games are safe.
+The high scores button will display the top 10 highest scoring players.
+This information is retained on disk, so your high scoring games are persistent.

 ![High Scores](docs/high_scores.png)